Rocket-Rescue-Node/rescue-ui/docs/src/how-to-connect/disconnect.md

 # How To Disconnect

-Disconnecting from the Rescue Node is as simple as undoing the changes you did when you originally connect.
+Disconnecting from the Rescue Node is as simple as undoing the changes you did when you originally connected.

 ## Rocket Pool Node Operators